rainymoon911/shibboleth-for-edx/ldap/README.md

 [openldap on turkey](http://www.turnkeylinux.org/openldap)
 ======

-the image has installed phpldapadmin,use this tool to manage openldap
+1. the image has installed phpldapadmin,use this tool to manage openldap
+2. test.py can help you test whether the openldap work corectly(modify the ip and filter)